 If that’s not enough, those who avoided participating in social media to prevent potential public embarrassment may not be better off down the road, as the first few Google entries are best “controlled” by you if you are an active participant in social media.
 Ultimately, today everyone has become their own online reputation managers, and needs to conduct “Public Relations campaigns” for themselves.

 The way to properly manage your reputation today goes through link building, content generation, and a well-managed synchronization between all channels that represent you.
+To find out more about link building, read this medium link building article on choosing a link building company for your needs.

 A few initial do it yourself thoughts: